chinamike65/hugo-tuolesi/content/book3/book3en.md

 After taking refuge in the merits of eliminating karma, the karma will be eliminated every day.
 300

-After taking refuge, you will become a Buddhist disciple.
+After taking refuge, you become a Buddhist practioner.
 You will continue to receive the blessings of the Three Jewels of the Guru, and the blessings of Buddhas, Bodhisattvas, and Dharma Protectors.
 You will always eliminate karmic obstacles.
 Even if you recite the Buddha’s name of Buddha Shakyamuni once, you can eliminate karmic obstacles for tens of thousands of kalpas. .

 After taking refuge in the Three Jewels, the merits and virtues of the Three Jewels are inconceivable, and the blessings obtained are also inconceivable, resulting in immeasurable blessings.

 In the Treatise on Receiving Paramita it says:

 The blessing of refuge is colored, and the three realms are still narrow.